Great Grandmaster Daniel Kalimaahaae Pai

 Sifu Glenn maintained the rank he held in Gong Yuen Chuan Fa and with the Kou Shu Organization in Taiwan, which was 3rd higher level.
 The traditional blend of the two great systems – White Dragon & The Way of the Hard and Soft Fist began.

-Sifu Glenn began a life long endeavour to study the disciplines of Bok Leen Pai Kenpo, Pai Te Lung Kung Fu and Pai Yung Tai Chi.
+Sifu Glenn began a life long endeavor to study the disciplines of Bok Leen Pai Kenpo, Pai Te Lung Kung Fu and Pai Yung Tai Chi.
 At the request of his teacher – Grandmaster Daniel Kane Pai, Sifu Glenn would begin to teach the traditional Lohan and Plum Flower forms to some of the other Pai Lum Tao families.
 Then, in 1979, Sifu Glenn Wilson was elevated to the prestigious rank of SiGung ‘Master’ in Bok Leen Pai Kenpo and Pai Te Lung Kung Fu by Grandmaster Pai and the Kou Shu Federation of Taiwan.

 Through out the seventies and eighties SiGung Wilson would travel extensively, competing in tournaments and competitions and also performing demonstrations.
 During these years Wilson would win five World titles and eight National titles in open tournament competitions as well as build a record of 13 – 0 in kickboxing.
 He would utilize his success and reputation as a fierce competitor to promote Bok Leen Pai Kenpo and Pai Te Lung Kung Fu to the world.